 Standard Music Notes

 Standard musical notation is universal for all instruments.
 It is a diagram of the sounds that should be played.
-It shows whether the sounds should be high or low which musicians call ‘pitch’.
+The notation shows whether the sounds should be high or low which musicians call ‘pitch’.
 It also how long or short in time the sounds should be, which musicians call ‘duration’ or ‘rhythm’.

 Music notation developed over time and has many odd things that take a while to learn.
-Music notation is complex so that it can express complex ideas.
+It is complex so that it can express complex ideas.
 There is a lot of visual information on a piece of sheet music and it can take a while to get used to decoding it.
 Once you understand what sounds are being called for, you also have to learn how to play them on your instrument.

 On the bright side, if you learn to write music notes on the staff, you will be able to communicate with other players.
 You can hand your music to someone else who reads music and they will be able to play it on their instrument.